uspki/policies/certificate-policy.md

 The requirements of this CP remain in effect through the end of the archive period for the last certificate issued.

 ### 9.11 Individual notices and communications with participants
-The FPKIPA shall establish appropriate procedures for communications with CAs operating under this policy via memoranda of agreement as applicable.
+The FPKIPA shall establish appropriate procedures for communications with CAs operating under this policy via memoranda of agreements as applicable.

 ### 9.12 Amendments